SofiaEngvall/ObsidianPublic/Tools n Info/07 - Linux Exploration/- start here (linux).md

 	is `/etc/passwd` writeable
 	find anything named backup?
-	write permissions in the directories in the path - might be able to replace executable
+	write permissions in the directories in the path - might be able to replace executable `.ssh` in any user dir, if nothing else make one for ourselves to get a prettier shell :)

 Check config files
 	`cat /etc/exports` nfs config file